Apply early to improve your chances of being admitted to this very popular programme, offered in partnership with Manchester Metropolitan University.

 Application Form CPE Application Form AF01Enrolment Method

 Successful candidates are chosen largely on the basis of their academic results and you should normally hold, or expect to be awarded in the same academic year, a degree, acceptable degree equivalent or HKU SPACE's Advanced Diploma in Legal Studies.
-Studies on the Certificate in Legal Studies are also taken into account.
+Studies on the Certificate in Legal Studies are taken into account, and may provide evidence of academic achievement for students with lower CGPA scores in their undergraduate degree.

 Students who have previously completed this programme are not eligible for admission for a second time.